Navy of the Order of Saint John: Malta

 The Order lost Rhodes to the Ottoman Empire after a six-month long siege in 1522.
 After a couple of years of moving from place to place in Europe, Emperor Charles V offered the Order possession of the islands of Malta and Gozo, and the port of Tripoli.
 The Order arrived in Malta on 26 October 1530 on a number of ships, including the San Giovanni, Santa Croce, San Filippo, and the flagship Santa Anna.

 While based in Malta, the Order and its navy participated in a number of naval battles against the Ottoman Navy or the Barbary pirates.
+In 1531, the Santa Anna alone routed the galley fleet of Hayreddin Barbarossa.

 The Order sent carracks and galleys to support the Spanish Empire and its allies in the conquest and relief of Coron (1532-1533) and the conquest of Tunis in 1535.
 It also participated in victories like Battle of Antipaxos (1537) and defeats like Battle of Preveza (1538), the Algiers expedition (1541) and Battle of Djerba (1560).

 Four of the Order's galleys, Santa Fè, San Michele, San Filippo and San Claudio, capsized in a tornado in the Grand Harbour in 1555.
 They were replaced with funds sent from Spain, the Papal States, France and the Prior of St. Giles.
 One galley was built at the expense of Grand Master Claude de la Sengle.
+In 1540, the Santa Anna was dismantled due to her expensive mantaining.

 When the city of Valletta began to be built in the 1560s, there were plans to build an arsenal and mandracchio for the Order's navy.
 The arsenal was never built, and while work started on the mandracchio, it stopped and the area became a slum known as the Manderaggio.
 Eventually, an arsenal was built in Birgu in 1597.
 A dock was built in Valletta's ditch in 1654, but it closed in 1685.